wreillo/research-computing/README.md

 # Research Computing Sites
 A collection of public sites relevant to Research Computing across the US.
-Please do not hesitate to make your contribution(s)!
+Please do not hesitate to open a Pull Request to add your contribution(s)!

 | University | Website | GitHub |